souragc/Multiuserchat/README.md

 # MultiuserChat

-A client server application that have login and registeration.
+A client server application with Login and Registration Functionality.
 Some features are yet to be tested.
 Server uses 2 children per client.
 One to receive message and one to send.
 Client uses a seperate thread to wait for a message from server and then